conan-io/docs/reference/extensions/python_requires.rst

 .. code-block:: bash

     $ conan create .
-    # It will only export the recipe, but NOT create binaries
+    # It will only export the recipe, but will NOT create binaries
     # python-requires do NOT have binaries